 Need a golf course?
 There are a dozen in and around Fayetteville.

 In it for the beer?
 Five breweries pour various pints, from IPAs to Saisons to sours, making finding your favorite pint an admirable weekend quest.

 Read on for all the ideas you’ll ever need to plan your weekend with the boys in Fayetteville.

 Let the Games Begin

-Two courses give you a unique look at Fort Bragg as the Ryder and Stryker Golf Courses are located on base.
+Two courses give you a unique look at Fort Liberty as the Ryder and Stryker Golf Courses are located on the base.
 On Ryder, rolling hills and some deep bunkers (some of them are so deep you might as well call them foxholes) add to the challenge.
 With Stryker, a Donald Ross design, you’ll play through some history.
-This course debuted in 1946 but it doesn’t play like a yesteryear course.
+This course debuted in 1946, but it doesn’t play like a yesteryear course.